bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_2.rst

     :source-position: none

 .. seealso::
-    For more information about the various visual properties, see the sections :ref:`userguide_styling_glyphs` and :ref:`userguide_styling_visual_properties`
+    For more information about the various visual properties, see :ref:`userguide_styling_glyphs` and :ref:`userguide_styling_visual_properties`
     in the user guide.